Estefania1212/website-/README.md

 FOR BOOTSTRAP WE WANT TO GET THE CDN link to paste it on vs code html

+IF WE HAVE ISSUES WITH GIT ONCE WE CREATE OUR REPOSITORY ON GIT WE NEED TO COPY AND PASTE THE INFOR TO CREATE OR ADD A REPOSITORY INSIDE OUR vs CODE ENVIRONMENT BUT IF FIRST ASK US TO FETCH WE NEED TO FETCH:
+We need to type git fetch origin

 h1 and h4 if we do h1> ....h1<
 h1 is the biggest and h6 is the smallest